Gender-mainstreaming in EU climate policies

 1. Pan-European Survey

-We began with an online survey targeting EWL members and climate justice advocates across Europe.
+We began with an online survey targeting EWL members across Europe.
 The aim was to map the existing knowledge of our members in gender and climate advocacy in order to involve them in the next steps of the project, and to identify the key barriers and opportunities in bringing a gender lens to climate policy.

 - Reached participants in 11 countries, including EU-wide organisations